Robert Kegan

 Robert Kegan (born August 24, 1946) is an American developmental psychologist.
 He is a licensed psychologist and practicing therapist, lectures to professional and lay audiences, and consults in the area of professional development and organization development.

-He was the William and Miriam Meehan Professor in Adult Learning and Professional Development at Harvard Graduate School of Education, where he taught for forty years until his retirement in 2016.
+He was the William and Miriam Meehan Professor in Adult Learning and Professional Development at Harvard Graduate School of Education.
+He taught there for forty years until his retirement in 2016.
 He was also Educational Chair for the Institute for Management and Leadership in Education and the co-director for the Change Leadership Group.

 Education and early career

 Born in Minnesota, Kegan attended Dartmouth College, graduating summa cum laude in 1968.
 He described the civil rights movement and the movement against the Vietnam War as formative experiences during his college years.
 He took his "collection of interests in learning from a psychological and literary and philosophical point of view" to Harvard University, where he earned his Ph.D. in 1977.